jdodson/jdodson/README.md

 I work at [Salesforce](https://salesforce.com) for [Trailhead](https://trailblazer.me/id/jdodson)🏕  as a Lead Member of Technical Staff.

-Fun projects to tippity-tap I created:
+Fun projects I created you can tippity-tap:

 [🐉  Tale of the White Wyvern](https://thewhitewyvern.com)